The TouchPoint feature is a versatile system to collect and report on many different types of data.

-Each TouchPoint has a maximum of 1,000 storage blocks and many elements require at least two storage blocks:
+Each TouchPoint has a maximum of 1,000 storage blocks, and many elements require at least two storage blocks:

-1 storage block: Text, Numeric, Date, Time Spent, Phone Number, National ID, Email, Signature, File Attachment, Entity Cross Reference, Entity Cross Reference Attribute, Participant Cross Reference, Demographic/Program Information, and Element Cross Reference.
+One storage block: Text, Numeric, Date, Time Spent, Phone Number, National ID, Email, Signature, File Attachment, Entity Cross Reference, Entity Cross Reference Attribute, Participant Cross Reference, Demographic/Program Information, and Element Cross Reference.

-2 storage blocks: Yes/No, List, Start/End Time, Attendance
+Two storage blocks: Yes/No, List, Start/End Time, Attendance

-3 storage blocks: Electronic Signature, Response Cross Reference
+Three storage blocks: Electronic Signature, Response Cross Reference

-Variable (1-8 depending on configuration): Address
+Varies (1-8 blocks depending on configuration): Address